-Check the fluid level in the midmount brake unit (if applicable - See Fig 13-1).
+Check the fluid level in the midmount brake unit.
 Remove the level check plug on the left hand side of the brake housing.
-If the level of the fluid is not up to the bottom of the check hole, remove the midmount brake breather on the hose fastened to the left hand side of the winch and add Approved Automatic Transmission Fluid to the hose until the correct fluid level is reached.
+If the level of the fluid is not up to the bottom of the check hole, remove the midmount brake breather on the hose fastened to the left hand side of the winch and add CLARK Approved Automatic Transmission Fluid to the hose until the correct fluid level is reached.
 Install the breather and replace the check plug.

-Adjust the transmission brake and the midmount brake as follows:
+Adjust the transmission brake as follows: